Feds say Foxboro teacher's sex tape was secretly-recorded consensual sexual encounter

 The prosecutor told the court three of the images were of boys between ages 4 and 8 being sexually abused by naked adult men in their 40s.
 He said authorities believe the other images would be similar.

-“The images are very disturbing, very troubling,” Tobin said, adding that they were downloaded from the internet over various days but were kept on the defendant’s computer.
+“The images are very disturbing, very troubling,” Tobin said, adding that they were downloaded from the internet over diverse days but were kept on the defendant’s computer.

 “It’s clear the defendant is sexually attracted to children,” Tobin said.